TomHarrop/ird-5acc-paper/ms/discussion.md

 ## Discussion

-The purpose of this study was to explore the genetic factors underlying the diversity of panicle architecture, which influences grain number in rice.
+The purpose of this study was to identify genetic factors underlying the diversity of panicle architecture, which influences grain number in rice.
 Our transcriptomic comparison of panicles at indeterminate and determinate stages of axillary meristem development revealed a core set of transcription factors associated with axillary meristem phase transition in wild and domesticated African and Asian rice.
 Some of these transcription factors, including *AP2/EREBP*-like, MIKC^C^-type *MADS* box, *NAC*, *SBP* and homeobox genes, appear to be co-regulated at the family or clade level.
 Our phenotypic survey of 91 accessions showed that characteristics related to axillary meristem formation and fate transition are the main factors separating wild and domesticated rice.